centre-for-effective-altruism/auth0-rules/README.md

 `yarn build:cli && yarn build:rules`).

 You can run `yarn build:rules:watch` to have TypeScript automatically compile rules as you are developing them.
-If instead you are editing the CLI itself, you should run `yarn build:cli:watch`.
+If instead you are editing the CLI itself (including the manifest file), you should run `yarn build:cli:watch`.

 ## Defining Rules